Merancas Campus (formerly North Campus) was the ﬁrst area campus of Central Piedmont.

 Heavy Equipment and Transport Technology

-Claytor Building is a single-story, 10,000 square foot building comprised of a computer classroom, a GED lab, a tutoring area, a testing center, a bookstore, a staff lounge, administrative ofﬁces, a conference room, an admissions/registration/cashiering ofﬁce, an academic counseling ofﬁce, a security ofﬁce, a ﬁnancial aid ofﬁce and faculty touchdown stations.
+Claytor Building is a single-story, 10,000 square foot building comprised of a computer classroom, a testing center, a staff lounge, administrative ofﬁces, a conference room, an admissions/registration/cashiering ofﬁce, a student success center, an academic counseling ofﬁce, a security ofﬁce, a ﬁnancial aid ofﬁce and faculty touchdown stations.